betfair-datascientists/betfair-datascientists.github.io/src/historicData/jsonToCsvRevisited/index.md

 ```
 ... oof.
 This took a while: ```2h 41m 26s``` to be precise.

-This is less 'run to the kitchen and grab a cup of coffee' and more 'head to the pub and settle in for the night' territory, and thats on a new, very fast, MacBook Pro... if you have an older pc you should expect this to take significantly longer again.
+This is less 'run to the kitchen and grab a cup of coffee' and more 'head to the pub and settle in for the night' territory, and that's on a new, very fast, MacBook Pro... if you have an older pc you should expect this to take significantly longer again.

 But *is* this actually slow?
 Let's count up how many files there are in our TAR archives, and then how many lines in each of the files, with each line being an update to a market, to give us an ideal of the scale of data we're dealing with: